FILM IN DEVELOPMENT

 Graciously supported by

 Bon Appetit is an animated mockumentary that flips the human and animal roles.
-A satirical reflection on the countless diets and habits we have to satisfy our appetites.
+It’s a satirical reflection on the countless diets and habits we have to satisfy our appetites.

 Hope you're hungry!